MFR6340/theenglishextension.org/young-world-1/unit-1:youandme.md

 # Young World 1, Unit 1: You and Me
 *This post contains links.
 If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*

 This is the first unit taught in third grade in their first year learning English.
 Due to the introductory level, the Klett unit covers very general terms and ideas including:  families from around the world, English speaking countries, Flags from other countries and descriptions of people.
 Native English speakers should be able to deeper into any of these areas.
-Here are some sugg
+Here are some suggestions:

 ## Books About Many Countries